 - Garlic – It’s best to use fresh garlic, crushed or minced.
 Garlic powder, granulated garlic, or minced garlic from a jar works pretty well, though.

 - Ginger – Grated fresh ginger root gives the best flavor, but powdered ginger is good, too.

-- Sweetener – Honey, brown sugar, or white sugar
+- Sweetener – Honey (use the code Katie15 for 15% off at that site!), brown sugar, or white sugar

 - Heat – Hot pepper sauce or dried hot pepper flakes.